 I hope these make sense to you as well.
 The main titles of this list of products are linked to the product so just click on the title and you can learn more about them or purchase them if you choose.

 - EternaBond RSW-4-50 Roofseal Sealant Tape – This tape is great for repairing roof leaks, holding down flexible solar panels and the wiring that goes with them.
 It can be used directly over the Dicor Sealant used by the trailer manufacturer.
 This tape is apparently quite sticky, (make sure you read some of the reviews), so use caution when applying and make sure the area is clean.
 This product also comes in 2″, 4″, and 6″ widths.
-The 4″ is the most popular but you should use the 6″ for taping around the perimeter of your RV roof for the best coverage.
+The 4″ is the most popular and costs just below $52 US.
 There are also YouTube videos available that will give one a better idea of how to install this product.

 - Awning Repair Tape – this is good for repairing accidental tears in your RV awning.
-It is clear and comes in 3-inch and 6-inch widths X 15 feet long.
+It is clear and comes in 3-inch and 6-inch widths X 15 feet long and costs between $18 and $21 US not including taxes.
 One roll will probably last quite a long time.
 Be sure that the surface you’re repairing is clean and dry before you make the repair.

 - Velcro – This stuff has all kinds of uses.
 It is available in various widths, shapes, sizes, lengths, with stick-down backs, Industrial strength, cable ties, and much more.
 It can be used for hanging pictures, securing remotes so they don’t get lost, putting coverings on windows or vents or any other small item you want up and out of the way. and if you have trouble keeping track of the children, it might help there as well, LOL.

-- RV Sewer Hose – I would recommend purchasing a better quality hose such a Camco RhinoFLEX 20″ Sewer Hose Kit with swivel fittings.
-The reason being is because most RV’s are sold with a starter kit that includes a sewer hose with connectors but, I don’t think they are the best quality and they only give you about 10 feet, (fully stretched) which, in most cases, is never enough.
+- RV Sewer Hose – If you were given a sewer hose as part of your RV purchase, the chances are that it’s not going to hold up for more than a season or two and, in some cases, it will be too short, (they only give you about 10 feet).
+I would recommend purchasing a better quality hose such a Camco RhinoFLEX 20″ Sewer Hose Kit with swivel fittings.
+The cost for this particular hose is about $38 US.
 The Rhino system comes in two sections so, if you need more, then you have it.
-Of course, you could just buy another 10′ hose and join the two together but, still, it’s nice to have extra when you do need it.
+Of course, you could just buy another 10′ hose and join the two together but, still, it’s nice to have extra when you do need it and, believe me when I say, you will need it.

 - Plastic Sewer Hose Support – Although there are other ways to support your sewer hose, (I have tried a couple), I think this is more convenient and easier to store, plus, when taken care of they last a very long time.
 I would get one that is 20 feet long, when fully extended, to go along with your 20-foot drain hose.

-- Porta-Pack Black Water Tank Deodorizer – This is something that no RVer should be without.
+- Porta-Pack Black Water Tank Deodorizer – Some people use half a bar of Irish Spring soap as an RV hack when it comes to deodorizing their black water tanks.
+I, however, believe something like Porta-Pack is a better option that no RVer should be without.
 It’s very easy to use.
 It is the #1 portion control deodorizer in the world.
-It comes in pre-packaged portions, breaks down paper and waste, is Formaldehyde free, and has unbeatable odor protection.
-Add a gallon or two of water to your tank, drop it in and you are good to go, (no pun intended).
+It comes in pre-packaged portions, some breakdown paper and waste, are Formaldehyde free and has unbeatable odour protection.
+Don’t worry, it won’t overpower your RV.
+Just add a gallon or two of water to your tank, drop it in and you are good to go, (no pun intended).

 - Socket/Combination Wrench set – You will need these from time to time and they are handy to have aboard for connecting and disconnecting battery terminals and other jobs around the trailer/RV.
 Cresent’s 170-piece tool set sells for about $200 regular price but you can get on Amazon for a little over a $100 and it is shipped free.